Computing Perelman's nu-functional: Calculation for K ahler-Ricci solitons

-The same method can be used to compute the density of the Koiso-Cao soliton on \(\mathbb{CP}^{2}\sharp \overline{\mathbb{CP}^{2}}\).
-Here the coordinates are on the trapezium \(T\) with vertices at (2,-1), (-1,2), (-1,0) and (0,-1).
-The soliton potential function \(h\) is of the form
+Hence $\Theta(g_{KRS}) = e^{-n}\min_{\mathbb{R}^{n}}F(c)$. \end{proof} \begin{cor} The Gaussian density of the Koiso-Cao soliton is 0.5179 to 4 decimal places.
+The Gaussian density of the Wang-Zhu soliton is 0.4549 to 4 decimal places. \end{cor} \begin{proof} For the Koiso-Cao soliton on \(\mathbb{CP}^{2}\# \overline{\mathbb{CP}^{2}}\), the moment polytope is the trapezium \(T\) with vertices at (2,-1), (-1,2), (-1,0) and (0,-1).
+We can take the potential function to be invaraint under the bilateral symmetry $x_{1} \leftrightarrow x_{2}$ so the soliton potential function \(f\) is of the form

 where the constant \(c\) is the unique minimiser of the function

 Evaluating, we have that